anttijuu/O4-server/README.md

 A client sends chat messages to the server, and server relays chat messages to other clients in the same *channel*.

+A message sent by a client is *not* sent back to that same client by the server (echoed).

 Below you can see a simple chat message, from user "telemakos".

 The `sent` element is a UTC timestamp in unix time.
 Clients must convert the local time to UTC before sending the `ChatMessage` to the server.
 Also, clients must convert the UTC time to client's local time before showing the time of the incoming messages to the user.